omkaark/omkaark.github.io/src/posts/x.md

 !()[/Users/omkaarwork/Desktop/projects/personal-website/public/x-worklog-1b-llama/8xh100_run.png]

+If you are curious about model quality, find it [here](https://huggingface.co/omkaark/test1).
 Overall, this was fun, however my MFU was at 18% & train throughput was at 400k tok/s which is no bueno.
 I know my checkpointing on every layer impacted throughput a lot, however it allows me to skip gradient accumulation, so I need to think a bit more about this tradeoff.
 As part of my explorations, I have to train more models.
 I want to minimize cost as much as possible while making my performance gains translatable to all kinds of future runs.
 I will work on this over next post.

 I have a few reflections.
 I started off with a massive scope (which I ommited here) but realized it's too much for a fresh codebase.
 I wrote a very bad but working first iteration, then refined things as I cut down requirements which reminds me of this picture:
 !(SpaceX's thruster optimization)[https://i.ytimg.com/vi/wEMMqhVMXuQ/maxresdefault.jpg]